SENIOR FELLOWS

 He was a professor of history at Patrick Henry College from 2005 to 2015.
 In 2018, Aikman was hired as the editor-in-chief of Godspeed Magazine.
 He is presently writer-in-residence and professor of history at Patrick Henry College.
 He is the founding chairman and a board member of Gegrapha, a global fellowship of journalists, and was a Senior Fellow at the Ethics and Public Policy Center in Washington, D.C.
 He has written columns for Christianity Today and Provocations, in addition to extensive freelance writing for such publications as The American Spectator and The Weekly Standard.
 He is a regular commentator and host on the Voice of America and has been a commentator on NBC, ABC, CNN, Fox News, and the BBC.

 The late Michael Cromartie was nominated by President George W. Bush to the United States Commission on International Religious Freedom in 2004, and served as its chair in 2005 and vice-chair in 2006.
-He appeared on television and radio programs including NPR’s All Things Considered and the ABC and CNN evening news, and was quoted in The Washington Post, The New York Times, The New Republic, U.S. News & World Report, and others.
+He was also a scholar at the Ethics and Public Policy Center (EPPC).
+He appeared on television and radio programs including NPR’s All Things Considered and the ABC and CNN evening news.
+He was quoted in The Washington Post, The New York Times, The New Republic, U.S. News & World Report, and others.
 He published reviews and articles in First Things, Books & Culture, Crisis, The Washington Times, and Christianity Today, among others.
 He edited 10 books on topics including natural law, religion and politics, and foreign policy.
 He was also a co-host of a nationally broadcast weekly radio show called “Faith and Freedom.”

 Before joining EPPC, he worked as a special assistant to Charles W. Colson at Prison Fellowship Ministries.
-A graduate of Covenant College, he held an M.A. in justice from The American University.
+A graduate of Covenant College, he holds an M.A. in justice from The American University.

 The late Jean Bethke Elshtain was the Laura Spelman Rockefeller Professor of Social and Political Ethics at the University of Chicago.